isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-a-playset/index.md

 Youll need to choose the best stain for your playset.
 I will cover that below.
 In the meantime, you can check out this article on the [best stain for a swing set](https://pestpolicy.com/best-stain-for-swing-set/).

-You can use either a [brush](https://www.amazon. com/dp/B07JHQ4L4F/? tag=p-policy-20) or a [Paint Sprayer](https://www.amazon. com/dp/B083CZ6ZQ5/? tag=p-policy-20) to do your staining project.
+You can use either a [brush](https://www.amazon.com/dp/B07JHQ4L4F/?tag=p-policy-20)or a [Paint Sprayer](https://www.amazon.com/dp/B083CZ6ZQ5/?tag=p-policy-20)to do your staining project.
 Apply the first coat of the stain.
 Stain from top to bottom.

 Brush off or wipe the drips that accumulate at the bottom to enhance the final look of the playset.
 Ensure that you stain every area of your playset.